crohrer/spotifyRadioPlaylist/readme.md

 Putting the latest tracks from a radio station with online trackservice (like [this one](http://fm4.orf.at/trackservicepopup/main)) onto a spotify playlist.

+More on the background of this project in my [blog post](http://blog.chrisrohrer.de/radio-to-spotify-playlist/).

 ## Demo

 Currently running every 20min via cronjob on [this playlist](https://play.spotify.com/user/radiolistenerbot/playlist/6prQq7S9saObANcQOddSTh)